rdelhommer/mean-au-ts/README.md

 MEAN-AU-TS is still very unfinished and the todo list is pretty large.
 If you'd like to help, any contributions especially in these area would be greatly appreciated:

 ### Shared Dependencies
 * improvements to how shared dependencies are managed.
-This was sort of a proof of concept for me to share interfaces and classes between the front and backends.
-I'm sure there's a cleaner way to implement it.

 ### Front End
 * homepage - some more stuff....
 * various webpack improvements...
-I'm a webpack novice, so I want to believe there are ways to make the experience better

 ### Back End
 * seed data examples